aiidateam/aiida-core/docs/source/reference/command_line.rst

                                       Specify the prefix of the label of the auto group (numbers might be automatically appended to generate unique names per run).

-      -n, --group-name TEXT           Specify the name of the auto group [DEPRECATED, USE --auto-group-label-prefix instead].
-This also enables
-                                      auto-grouping.

       -e, --exclude TEXT              Exclude these classes from auto grouping (use full entrypoint strings).